 More detailed financial oversight is supplied by the Resources Committee, which currently meets five times per year.
 The Committee has a clear Terms of Reference which is reviewed annually.
-The Committee membership includes the Headteacher and Responsible Officer (a qualified accountant).
+The Committee membership includes the Headteacher.
 The Committee receives regular budget monitoring management reports which are provided in a consistent format and with explanatory notes.
-They receive 3 reports a year from the Responsible Officer's review of the schools controls and financial management systems.
-They consider and ratify policies, scrutinise the schools budget forecast and ensure that the school complies with agreed policies and procedures.
+The audit committee receives 2 reports a year from the appointed firm to support the internal scrutiny function which tests the schools controls and financial management systems.
+The Resources Committee considers and ratifies policies, scrutinises the schools budget forecast and ensures that the school complies with agreed policies and procedures.
 Spending proposals outside of the budget setting process are brought to the Resources committee for approval.
-The Committee considers the annual reports and financial statements, and makes recommendations to the Governing Board, who approve the Annual Report and Accounts.
+The Committee considers the annual reports and financial statements, and makes recommendations to the Board of Trustees, who approve the Annual Report and Accounts.